 Being a dental hygienist pays well.
-Depending on where you live, you could earn up to 60 dollars an hour but, the average here in Ottawa, Canada, is around 35-50 dollars an hour.
+Depending on where you live, you could earn up to 60 dollars an hour.
+The average here in Ottawa, Canada, is around 35-60 dollars an hour.

 Your wage will depend on your experience and your office duties.
 It also depends if you are making an hourly rate or on a commission/contracting basis.

 There is also an opportunity to work as a temp to fill in for hygienists who are off sick or on vacation.
-This can be a great way to make even more money, as you can receive a higher per hour pay.
+This can be a great way to make even more money, as you can receive higher per-hour pay.